Lusacci/Web-development/README.md

 # Web-development

-Front-end Web Engineering- creation of the landing page using the Boostrap Framework, integrating HTML, CSS, javascript, jQuery, PHP, Ruby
+Front-end Web Engineering- creation of the landing page using the Boostrap Framework, integrating HTML, CSS, Angular js, jQuery, PHP, Ruby

 Unable to upload full pk-website, confidentiality issues, it is company property.